 The All-African Tennis championships opened in Cairo, capital of Egypt, on Friday (6 December) at the Gezira Sporting Club.

-The All-African Tennis championships opened in Cairo, capital of Egypt, on Friday (6 December) at the Gezira Sporting Club.
+Background: The All-African Tennis championships opened in Cairo, capital of Egypt, on Friday (6 December) at the Gezira Sporting Club.
 Teams from Egypt, Libya, Kenya,m Cameroun, Nigeria, Gambia, Gahan and Sierra Leone are taking apart in the tournament, which is scheduled to end on 15 December.

 In the absence of President Anwar Sadat, Brigadier Hassan Allam represented the Egyptian Government at the opening ceremony.